NuGet/NuGet.Client/README.md

 For how to contribute to this repo follow the [Contributing doc](CONTRIBUTING.md).

-## Home repo
+## NuGet/Home repo

-The https://github.com/nuget/Home repo is the starting point for all things NuGet.
+The [NuGet/Home](https://github.com/nuget/Home) repo is the starting point for all things NuGet.
 It has the [issue tracker](https://github.com/nuget/home/issues) and [basic information](https://github.com/nuget/home) about all things NuGet.
 Make sure to consult it before beginning your journey through NuGet code.

 ## Feedback

-File NuGet.Client bugs on [NuGet Home](https://github.com/nuget/home/issues).
+File NuGet.Client bugs in the [NuGet/Home](https://github.com/nuget/home/issues).

 ## License